vikta707/CuriousMindsProject/README.md

 It investigates potential disparities across ethnic groups and examines how early subject choices may influence access to professional and STEM-related careers.

-Due to confidentiality agreements, the raw datasets are not shared, but the complete R code and workflow are included for demonstration purposes.
 ---

 ##  Data